 Now, which one should you go for?

-If you ask for my opinion, I must say that if carrying is not a problem for you then definitely go for the Retrospec zed bamboo longboard.
-Strong board, nice design, good speed & control, comes fully assembled.
+In my opinion, I must say that if carrying around your longboard is not a problem for you then definitely go for the Retrospec zed bamboo longboard.
+It is a strong board with a nice design, good speed & control and comes fully assembled.
 Good for both beginners and experts.

 Alternatively, you can purchase the Retrospec rift drop-through longboard if you are a beginner and the Retrospec tidal drop down longboard if you are an advanced rider.
 Both will provide a good performance overall no matter which one you choose.

 Q: Are Retrospec longboards good?

 A:The quality of Retrospec’s longboards are very good and their products are fairly priced.

 A: You can buy Retrospec longboards on Amazon.

 Q: Retrospec longboard weight limit?

 A: Most of Retrospec longboard’s official weight limit is 220 lbs.
 Although riders weighing 300+ lbs have been using these.
 The official limit is set lower to be on the safe side I guess.